 Melt the butter and syrup or molasses in a big pan.

-Combine the flour, the oats, the coconut, the cranberries and the sugar.
+Combine the flour, the oats, the coconut, the blueberries, the salt and the sugar.
 Add slowly to the melted butter.

 At the end combine the boiling water and soda.
 Pour the mixture into the dough and stir well with a spoon.

-Roll small balls (I usually make walnut-sized balls, but this time I wanted smaller biscuits, so I made the balls 1/3 smaller) and put them on a baking sheet (leaving at least 3 cm spaces between each ball since they will spread).
+Roll small balls, making them as tight as possible (I usually make walnut-sized balls, but this time I wanted smaller biscuits, so I made the balls 1/3 smaller) and put them on a baking sheet (leaving at least 3 cm spaces between each ball since they will spread).

 Flatten them slightly (they will flatten even more during the baking process) and bake 10-15 minutes or until golden.